 Pet Grooming Glove

+This pet grooming glove* actually comes in a pair to accommodate both left and right-handed users.
+The glove fastens around the wrist via a Velcro band for security.
 Run the glove across the coat to remove loose hairs and give your pet a lovely massage at the same time!

+If you’d like to watch a professional groomer in action before wielding your Ragdoll grooming tools, this video can help you get started.
 In it an experienced groomer who regularly donates her services to a purebred cat rescue shelter shows us the best way round grooming a longhaired cat.

 (Bear in mind her kitty client for this demonstration is a Persian with a thick undercoat, so you’ll need to skip the slicker brush step when you groom your Ragdoll!)

-Best brush for Ragdoll cats
+Best Brush for Ragdoll Cats

+So, now you know how to groom your Ragdoll cat and how to select the best brush for grooming him.
 Why not let us know which grooming tools you prefer to use on your Ragdoll and which give the best results!

 Perhaps you’ve already found the best brush for Ragdoll cats – tell us about it in the comments section below!